-With more than 100 million users on both the eBay and PayPal platforms, we recognize our responsibility to ensure our customers are provided a safe environment for commerce.
+With more than 100 million users on the eBay platform, we recognize our responsibility to ensure our customers are provided a safe environment for commerce.
 To help create that environment, we invest significant resources and employ a variety of measures to detect and prohibit those who attempt to misuse our services.

-Both eBay and PayPal maintain a robust set of policies designed to educate our customers and clearly define prohibited items and activity.
-These policies are actively enforced by dedicated teams around the globe who are supported by sophisticated detection technology that monitors our platforms in search of prohibited goods and practices.
+eBay maintains a robust set of policies designed to educate our customers and clearly define prohibited items and activity.
+These policies are actively enforced by dedicated teams around the globe who are supported by sophisticated detection technology that monitors our platform in search of prohibited goods and practices as well as reports from the eBay community.
 When such activity is identified, we take action to stop it and in appropriate cases we remove users from our services.
-We work with law enforcement to seek prosecution for criminal acts that impact our platforms and our customers, and we fully support stiff penalties for online crimes to create a strong deterrent effect.
-We also work with regulatory agencies everywhere we do business to make sure our policies accurately reflect applicable laws and regulations.
+We work with law enforcement to seek prosecution for criminal acts that impact our platform and our customers, and we fully support stiff penalties for online crimes to create a strong deterrent effect.
+We also work with regulatory agencies and other third party organizations everywhere we do business to leverage their expertise in creating and enforcing our policies.

 One example of our efforts to ensure a safe, open, and transparent platform for people to buy and sell goods and services all over the world is our tireless efforts to prevent stolen goods from being listed on any eBay site.
 We go well beyond simply having a policy against the sale of stolen goods on eBay---we have staff dedicated specifically to partnering directly with both retailers and law enforcement officials to quickly identify and remove anyone attempting to sell stolen products on eBay.
 We investigate referrals directly from retailers as well as information from our own internal filters about possible sales of stolen goods and, where appropriate, proactively refer cases to law enforcement for prosecution.
 We are fully dedicated to making eBay an extremely unwelcome platform for any criminal wishing to sell stolen goods online.